A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Introduction to the Rank Minimization Problem

 To improve the performance of the nuclear norm minimization scheme in the case of symmetric positive semidefinite matrices, a reweighted nuclear norm heuristic was put forward by Mohan et al.~\cite{mohan2010reweighted}.
 In each iteration of the heuristic a reweighted nuclear norm minimization problem is solved, which takes the form:

 where $W$ is a positive semidefinite matrix, with W based upon the result of the last iteration.
 As with the standard nuclear norm minimization, the method only applies to problems with special structure.
-The lack of theoretical guarantee for these convex approximations in general problems motivates us to turn to the exact formulation of the rank function, which can be constructed as a mathematical program with semidefinite cone complementarity constraints (SDCMPCC).
+The lack of theoretical guarantee for these convex approximations in general problems motivates us to turn to the exact formulation of the rank function.
+In our computational testing, we compare the results obtained with our approach to those obtained through optimizing the nuclear norm.

-Methods using nonconvex optimization to solve rank minimization problems include~\cite{kmOh2010,llsWei2016,sLuo2015,tWei2016}.
-In contrast to the method in this paper, these references work with an explicit low rank factorization of the matrix of interest.
-Other methods based on a low-rank factorization include the thresholding methods \cite{candes1,cambierabsil2016,vandereycken2013,weiCCL2016b}.